lagebj/AzBuilder/README.md

 }
 ```

-#### Successful deployments

-If deployments are successful, you can use `Move-AzBuilderTemplate` to

 ## Getting Started

-Install from the PSGallery and Import the module
+Install from the PSGallery and import the module.

     Install-Module AzBuilder
     Import-Module AzBuilder